gkk12/learnings/collections.md

                Console.WriteLine("Key is not found...!!");
           }

+ - ContainsValue: This method is used to check whether the Dictionary<TKey,TValue> contains a specific value.

           // Using ContainsValue() method to check
           // the specified value is present or not
           if (My_dict.ContainsValue("Gautham")==true)